Sophie, Duchess of Edinburgh: Charity work and patronage

 On International Women's Day March 2019, Sophie officially announced her involvement in taking a stand against sex crimes in conflict zones, joining Angelina Jolie to work with the Preventing Sexual Violence in Conflict Initiative (PSVI) as well as Women, Peace and Security (WPS) formed 20 years ago to tackle the impact of armed conflict on women and girls, and to promote the positive role women play in building peace and stability.
-On 25 April 2019, it was announced that the Countess, along with her husband and her brother-in-law, the Duke of York, had each been appointed vice president of the annual Royal Windsor Horse Show.
+On 25 April 2019, it was announced that Sophie, along with her husband and her brother-in-law, the Duke of York, had each been appointed vice president of the annual Royal Windsor Horse Show.
 In May 2019, she took over the patronage of the Chartered Management Institute from Prince Philip, Duke of Edinburgh.